-Serbia: Beo Cista Energija entered feed-in tariff system with its waste-to-energy project11.
-October 2019. / News Serbia Energy
+Serbia: Beo Cista Energija entered feed-in tariff system with its waste-to-energy project, News Serbia Energy

 Beo Cista Energija, a joint venture established by the French utility company Suez, Japanese Itochu and equity fund Marguerite Fund, received a status of privileged electricity producer, which means that it will receive feed-in tariffs for electricity and heat produced by its waste-to-energy project.

 Beo Cista Energija is planning to build two power plants at Vinca landfill near the Serbian capital Belgrade – a power plant fueled by landfill gas and a waste-to-energy facility to incinerate municipal waste.
 The 3.09 MW power plant fueled by landfill gas will get 8.44 eurocents/kWh, while the 30.2 MW waste-to-energy facility will receive 8.57 eurocents/kWh.
 These are the first landfill gas and energy-from-waste facilities to get feed-in tariffs in Serbia.